 Pretend Play: Use language and thinking skills to learn about the world, develop imagination and solve problems

 Dollar stores have a selection of inexpensive gardening supplies that can be used to teach children about plants and growth.
 Establish a small plant bed in the outdoor play space or grab some inexpensive plant pots, soil, and seeds.
 Teach the children how to plant their own seeds in the soil and watch them grow.
 This activity is especially great because gardening promotes the development of fine motor skills, physical literacy, and critical thinking skills.
 Throughout the summer, have the children water their own plants, pick the weeds out, and teach them about the life cycle of the plants.

 A great way to get children excited about going for a walk outdoors, even if it is just a stroll around the block.
-Click here for a free nature scavenger hunt printout.
+Click on the list or nature scavenger hunt for a printout.

 Backyard Safari & Map Activity

 Hide plastic toy animals around the outdoor play area and have the children go on a hunt.
 Create discussions about the animals they find.

 Encourage children to take turns acting out their favourite animals while having others guess the animal.

 After a scavenger hunt, each child chooses a favourite item they collected and shares it with the group.
 Allow the child to describe the object and share why the object is their favourite.

 The benefits of playing and learning outdoors are endless.
 Take advantage of the warm weather and watch the kids connect with nature.
 Don’t forget to apply sunscreen, stay hydrated, and wash your hands!